 There are different types of technical risks.
 Here are a few:

 What endangers the availability of your system?
-For example, in a microservices environment, could an outage in a downstream system that you depend on take down your service?
+For example, in a microservices environment, could an outage in a upstream system that you depend on take down your service?

 Some mitigations to an availability risk might include chaos engineering, capacity planning, or re-architecture.